plerup/espsoftwareserial/README.md

 `MARK` as the second argument when writing, e.g. `write(ch, SWSERIAL_PARITY_MARK)`.

 ## Checking for correct pin selection / configuration
-In general, most pins on the ESP8266 and ESP32 devices can be used by SoftwareSerial, however each device has a number of pins that have special functions or require careful handling to prevent undesirable situations, for example they are connected to the on-board SPI flash memory or they are used to determine boot and programming modes
+In general, most pins on the ESP8266 and ESP32 devices can be used by EspSoftwareSerial, however each device has a number of pins that have special functions or require careful handling to prevent undesirable situations, for example they are connected to the on-board SPI flash memory or they are used to determine boot and programming modes